-The PT Plan must apply the principles specified in Section 115(1) of the LTMA, which are: Comment GWRC and public transport operators should work in partnership and collaborate with territorial authorities to deliver the regional public transport services and infrastructure necessary to meet the needs of passengers GWRC has worked with public transport operators in the development of PTOM, and in its specific application to the Wellington public transport network.
+ODITITIETIT GWRC and public transport operators should work in partnership and collaborate with territorial authorities to deliver the regional public transport services and infrastructure necessary to meet the needs of passengers GWRC has worked with public transport operators in the development of PTOM, and in its specific application to the Wellington public transport network.
 Operators were consulted in the preparation of the draft PT Plan, including on the design of the network, allocation of services to Units, and the policies, and have also submitted through the formal consultation process.
 The policies in the PT Plan, especially in relation to procurement reflect the ongoing commitment to a partnering approach.
-The PT Plan emphasises the importance of collaboration including between GWRC and local councils, particularly in relation to public transport infrastructure, the introduction of bus rapid transit, and accessibility.

-The PT Plan must apply the principles specified in Section 115(1) of the LTMA, which are: Comment The provision of public transport services should be coordinated with the aim of achieving the levels of integration, reliability, frequency, and coverage necessary to encourage passenger growth A central theme of the PT Plan is the development of an integrated approach to the public transport network, with policies and actions in section 6 focusing on improving integration and reliability.
+The PT Plan emphasises the importance of collaboration including between GWRC and local councils, particularly in relation to public transport infrastructure, the introduction of BRT, and accessibility.
+The provision of public transport services should be coordinated with the aim of achieving the levels of integration, reliability, frequency, and coverage necessary to encourage passenger growth A central theme of the PT Plan is the development of an integrated approach to the public transport network, with policies and actions in section 6 focusing on improving integration and reliability.
 Once in place, the major initiatives in the PT Plan are expected to better meet travel demands, and result in patronage growth.
 Competitors should have access to regional public transport markets to increase confidence that public transport services are priced efficiently The adoption of PTOM in the PT Plan, including in the way in which Units have been arranged, and the approach to competitive tendering, will provide good opportunities for competitors to access the Wellington public transport market.
 The PT Plan is therefore expected to deliver efficient pricing of services.
 Incentives should exist to reduce reliance on public subsidies to cover the cost of providing public transport services GWRC has adopted the PTOM approach which is intended to provide incentives for operators to improve the commerciality of services, and reduce the reliance on subsidies.
 In particular, the publication of PTOM "league tables" and the linking of contract performance to contract tenure will encourage operators to grow patronage and increase commerciality, thereby reducing reliance on subsidies.
 The planning and procurement of public transport services should be transparent GWRC has adopted a clear and transparent process for planning and procuring services, which is reflected in the public consultation undertaken as part of the service review process and in the procurement policies outlined in section 5.
 GWRC will carry out an open, fair and transparent process to procure new contacts in order to ensure best value for money for customers, ratepayers and taxpayers, as well as to establish effective commercial partnering relationship between GWRC and public transport operators.